 (“Wilkinson sword” ~ 5 OR “Wilkinson hydro” ~ 5 OR “Wilkinson razor” ~ 5))

-If it comes to monitoring the images analyzed indicators are shared points, curves and particularities of the logo we are interested in.
-The applied technology allows to find a logo even if it is only partly displayed, of low quality or placed in the background.
+If it comes to monitoring the images analyzed indicators are shared points, curves, and particularities of the logo we are interested in.
+The applied technology allows finding a logo even if it is only partly displayed, of low quality or placed in the background.

-It is important to remember, that regardless the medium, whether it’s a text or an image, the above-described monitoring method allows to find the public content, excluding closed forums or private social networks.
+It is important to remember, that regardless of the medium, whether it’s a text or an image, the above-described monitoring method allows finding the public content, excluding closed forums or private social networks.

 Social listening challenges

-No doubt, the challenges social listening is facing are big.
-In most situations it is due to the automated research approach.
+No doubt, the challenges of social listening is facing are big.
+In most situations, it is due to the automated research approach.